 We recognise the right of children and their parents/carers to have access to feedback and complaint mechanisms.

-The Club is committed to providing a safe environment - free from harm, including bullying - this is stated in our Child Protection Policy.
+The Club is committed to providing a safe environment - free from harm, including bullying - this is stated in our Safeguarding Children Policy.
 We know that bullying is a concern for children and we would like to reassure parents that the Club has a zero-tolerance for bullying.

 We hope you find this information useful, but if you have any further queries or concerns please email email@example.com